-You can never go wrong with pot roast.
+You can never go wrong with pot roast and you can make it in many different ways, Easy Crock Pot Roast, or other instant pot recipes like Instant Pot Mississippi Roast .
 What’s even better than a warm classic pot roast?
 Instant pot pot roast.
 With very little prep work you can have a fork tender entree that will bring the family running to the table in a fraction of the time it takes to cook the same pot roast in a slow cooker.

 How long should you cook a pot roast in a pressure cooker?